dc0/magnetostatic-polyhedrons/README.md

 The 12x12 reference test matrix obtained via finite difference simulation is in `Eref-test-data/E_best.txt` - the construction of this matrix is described in the paper.

+## Acknowledgements

+This work was supported by an EPSRC Doctoral Training Centre grant (EP/G03690X/1).

 ## References

 <a name="arxiv-link">1</a>.
 "Computation of the magnetostatic interaction between linearly magnetized polyhedrons", D.Chernyshenko and H. Fangohr